This online presentation will give you an overview of studying at SMBC + provide opportunity for a follow up 1-to-1 chat.

 Can I come to SMBC if I have just returned from anywhere overseas?

-No, the Department of Health has advised you must self isolate for 14 days in your home or accommodation from the day you arrive in Australia.
+No, the Department of Health has advised you will have 14 days compulsory isolation in a hotel from the day you arrive in Australia.

 For all information regarding travel please visit the Government Home Affairs page